Pratik-Mogal/Pratik-Mogal/README.md

-👀I am a GCP Data Engineer with extensive experience in design,architect and building Big Data processing batch and streaming data pipelines inside GCP
+👀I am a GCP Cloud Solutions Architect with extensive experience in design,architect the scalable application systems for migration of data and building Big Data processing batch and streaming data pipelines inside GCP cloud
 With expertise in conceptualizing and implementing data pipelines.
 🌱 Key Competencies:
 ➡️ Build batch ETL Pipelines